Pratham-Sharda/values_bingo/README.md

   - Complete the full card (all 25 squares)
 - **Visual Feedback**: Winning combinations are highlighted with animations
 - **Persistent State**: Your progress is automatically saved in browser storage
-- **Responsive Design**: Works on desktop, tablet, and mobile devices
 - **Reset Functionality**: Start fresh anytime with the reset button

 ## 🎨 Atlassian Values Covered